njwilson23/irlib/doc/doc_installation.rst

 Finally, these are *nice to have*:

-- Spyder_ : Interactive developlment environment if you plan on debugging and edition code.

 - Sphinx_ : Documentation generator library.

+- numpydoc_ : A sphinx extension containing styling.

-- Vitables_ : An hdf viewer to look at the structure of h5 files more visually.
+- Vitables_ : An hdf viewer to look at the structure of h5 files more visually. (you can also use hdfview or another alternative)